-WASTE REDUCTION AND MANAGEMENT STRATEGY
+WASTE MANAGEMENT STRATEGY AND PERFORMANCE

 Lifecycle Approach to Waste Management

 CDL remains steadfast in managing our waste efficiently and seeks to reduce, reuse, and recycle our waste across every stage of our project lifecycle.
 Adopting the waste management hierarchy approach, we focus on reducing waste at the source before considering reusing and recycling.

 |Stage in Project Lifecycle||Key Waste Management Initiatives||Benefits|

 |Design||Adopt PPVC technology for large-scale residential developments2 where applicable||Reduce waste generation and pave the way for cleaner and safer construction sites|